aws-neuron/aws-neuron-sdk/FAQ.md

 Developers can choose to use NeuronCore Pipeline mode during compile stage, with an opt-in flag.
 [Neuron Compiler](./docs/neuron-cc/readme.md) provides further details.

+**Q: NeuronCores, NeuronCore Groups and NeuronCore Pipelines: What do they do?**

+NeuronCores are the engines inside an Inferentia.
+Each has 4 of them.
+An ML Model runs on these.
+A NeuronCore Group is a way to put these together so you can assign models and have the Neuron Runtime dynamically switch between them.
+If you want to run mutliple modles in parallel, you can assign models to different NeuronCore Groups.
+A model compiled to use multiple NeuronCores in a NeuronCorePipeline can be assigned to a NeuronCore Group with enough NeuronCores to load it.
+Finally - it is also possible for sets of Inferentia devices to be mapped to seprate Neuron Runtimes, in which case all of these can be done separately.
+The documents in the [docs](../docs) folder has informaiton and examples for all of this.

 **Q: Can I use TensorFlow networks from tfhub.dev as-is ? if not, what should I do?**

 Yes.
 Models format can  be imported into Tensorflow, either as a standard model-server, in which case it appears as a simple command line utility, or via the Python based Tensorflow environment.
 The primary additional step needed is to compile the model into Inferentia NEFF format.